ln -s /usr/local/waxeye/bin/waxeye ~/bin/

 .

-L1 --> Compiler --> L2 L1 --> Assembler --> L2 L1 --> Parser Generator --> L2
+L1 --> Parser Generator --> L2

-The key difference between the three tools is the level of abstraction held by each of the input and output languages.
+The key difference between the three tools is the level of abstraction held by the input and output languages.
 The assembler works at the lowest level by taking assembly files and producing machine code.
 The compiler works above the assembler by taking a more abstract programming language and generating assembly files or machine code directly.
 Finally, the parser generator has the highest level of abstraction and transforms a grammar file into programming language source code for a compiler to process.

-Suppose we need to read time information from within files as part of a larger program.
-In a trivial case, the time information may be presented as two digits for the hours, a colon :, and then two digits for the minutes.
+Suppose we need to read time information as part of a larger program.
+In a

 00:00, 00:01, 00:02, ...
 14:23, 14:24, 14:25, ...
 23:57, 23:58, 23:59

-We could describe our time language this way, but writing all 1,440 possible hour/minute combinations wouldn't be much fun.
+We could describe our time language this way but, writing all 1,440 possible hour/minute combinations wouldn’t be much fun.
 Not to mention how bad things would be if we extended our language to include date information.

 As another example, consider the language that consists of all strings of one or more alphabet character.